Kalan-Lab/codoff/README.md

 This approach tests whether the observed focal region's codon usage is significantly different from what would be expected for a randomly positioned contiguous genomic region of the same size.

-**Note**: Genomic coordinates are required for this method.
-The program will exit with an error if proper CDS feature locations are not available in the GenBank files.

 ### 4. Result Interpretation

 codoff reports a **Discordance Percentile** that indicates where the focal region ranks among all similarly sized genomic windows: